yanglei99/kubernetes_ibmcloud/federation/README.md

 with the following key changes:

-* [coredns-provider.conf](coredns-provider.conf): use the coredns external IP.
+* [coredns-provider.conf](coredns-provider.conf): use the coredns node public IP and port.

-* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with `stubDomains example.com` and coredns external IP.
+* [cm-kube-dns.yaml](cm-kube-dns.yaml): make sure each federated cluster has `kube-dns` configMap with `stubDomains example.com` and coredns node public IP and port

 ### Verified

 * Container Service: Kubernetes 1.8.4, Federation 1.8.4
-* ETCD chart 0.5.1
+* ETCD chart 0.5.1, image 0.6.1
 * CoreDNS Chart 0.7.0

 Also verified on ICP